 Just kidding!
 Not that a glass of wine or eggnog isn’t tasty, it isn’t a long-term solution to holiday stress.

-3 Simple Ways to Stress Less at the Holidays
+3 Simple Ways to Stress Less During the Holidays

 1. Let Go of Perfect